Google, Amazon, and Apple join forces to develop IP-based smart home connectivity standard

 Other members of the ZigBee Alliance, including Samsung SmartThings, Ikea, NXP Semiconductors, Signify, and Silicon Labs, will also be joining the working group and contributing to the standard.
 All the companies involved will contribute some of their technologies, including Google’s IP-based Weave and Thread.

-While it’s too early to say what will emerge from this collaboration, the fact that the major players spanning hardware, software, and the cloud have elected to participate in this project is notable.
+While it’s too early to say what will emerge from this collaboration, the fact that the major players spanning hardware, software, and the cloud have elected to participate is notable.
 A cross-platform open standard that any company could use — with no licensing fees — may be just the thing to take smart home technology to the next level.